How can the Candidate Performance Report help you ace your next NCLEX exam?

 What information about your NCLEX exam can the CPR provide?

-1. On the front side of the CPR, you'll find a brief description of how NCLEX Computerized Adaptive Testing (CAT) works, the number of items you answered, and information on how to use the second page of your CPR.
+- On the front side of the CPR, you'll find a brief description of how NCLEX Computerized Adaptive Testing (CAT) works, the number of items you answered, and information on how to use the second page of your CPR.
 The number of questions you answered indicates how close you were to the passing standard.
-In line with this, candidates who scored close to passing the standard had to answer the maximum number of questions which is 130 for NCLEX RN and NCLEX PN.
-At the same time, candidates who scored further away from the standard passing require fewer items before a confident pass or fail could decide.
+In line with this, candidates who scored close to passing the standard had to answer the maximum number of questions, 130 for NCLEX RN and NCLEX PN.
+At the same time, candidates who scored further away from the standard passing require fewer items before a confident pass can be decided.

-This report's sole purpose is to highlight your strengths and weaknesses.
-The NCLEX is not scored in sections; your pass/fail status is determined by your overall performance on the exam.
+This report solely highlights your strengths and weaknesses.
+The NCLEX is not scored in sections; your overall performance on the exam determines your pass/fail status.

 Keep your USRN aspirations alive.
-Keep in mind that you've come a long way and that giving up isn't an option.
+Remember that you've come a long way and that giving up isn't an option.
 We hope this helps you prepare and study for the NCLEX RN the next time you take it.
 And if you are planning to retake the NCLEX any time soon, NEAC is here to help you.
 NEAC, your partner for easy medical exams application.

-For further inquiries about the requirements, qualifications, and fees for the NCLEX USA Exam Application, please email us at online@applynclex.com.
+For further inquiries about the requirements, qualifications, and fees for the NCLEX Exam Application, get in touch with us and talk to one of our consultants through messenger https://www.messenger.com/t/neacmedexams or connect with us via email at inquiry@medexamcenter.com